Ronald Corp

 Corp was born and grew up in Wells, Somerset, later studying music at Oxford University.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to music.
+Corp died in Bath on 7 May 2025, at the age of 74.

 Ordained ministry

 Corp attended the Southern Theological Education and Training Scheme to prepare for the priesthood.
 He was ordained in the Church of England as a deacon in 1998 and a priest in 1999.
 From 1998 to 2002, he served as a non-stipendiary minister (NSM) of St Mary's Church, Kilburn, London.
 From 2002 to 2007, he served as a NSM at St Mary's Church, Hendon.
-Since 2007, he has served as a NSM at the Church of St Alban the Martyr, Holborn.
-All three parishes in which he has served, are in the Anglo-Catholic tradition.
-He is a member of the Society of the Holy Cross (SSC).
+From 2007, he served as a NSM at the Church of St Alban the Martyr, Holborn.
+All three parishes in which he served are in the Anglo-Catholic tradition.
+He belonged to the Society of the Holy Cross (SSC).